Modular operads, iterated distributive laws and a nerve theorem for circuit algebras: Graphical species, modular operads, and circuit algebras

 \subsection{Modular operads}

 This section generalises the definition of modular operads in $\Set$ from \cite[Section~1.3]{Ray20} to define modular operads \emph{internal to} arbitrary categories with finite limits.
-Modular operads internal to a category $\E$ are defined as graphical species in $\E$ equipped with a binary (unital) multiplication operation and unary contraction operation satisfying coherence axioms.
+Modular operads internal to a category $\E$ are defined as graphical species in $\E$ equipped with a binary (unital) multiplication operation and unary contraction operation satisfying coherence axioms that say, informally, that the order of applying multiplications and contractions does not matter.

 Let $S $ be a graphical species in a category $\E$ with finite limits.
 For finite sets $X$ and $Y$ with elements $x \in X$ and $y \in Y$, let $(S_X \times S_Y)^{x \ddagger y} \to S_X \times S_Y$ denote the pullback More generally, given distinct elements $x_1, \dots, x_k \in X$ and $y_1, \dots, y_k \in Y$, let $(S_X \times S_Y)^{x_1 \ddagger y_1, \dots, x_k \ddagger y_k}$ be the limit of the collection $ S_X \xrightarrow{S(ch_{x_i})} S_\S \xleftarrow{S(ch_{y_i} \circ \tau)} S_Y$, $1 \leq i \leq k$.